PedroMathieu/ES-LETI-1Sem-2022-Grupo-11/README.md

 - Planned for the project were functionalities such as being able to insert new events for each user, as well as finding a form of periodic meetings (such as weekly, bi-weekly, etc.).
 These functionalities, due to various circumstances, weren't able to be implemented in time for release.

-- Some features are also only partially complete, such as the FindMeeting feature, which ill-prepared for a potential lack of a timeslot for a meeting, as well as any kind of error server-side.
+- Some features are also only partially complete, such as the FindMeeting feature, which is ill-prepared for a potential lack of a timeslot for a meeting, as well as any kind of error server-side.